janscience/TeeRec/docs/install.md

    to `/etc/udev/rules.d/`.

-## Installation from github repository
+## Installation of TeeRec from github repository

-For a manual installation from the [TeeRec github repository](https://github.com/janscience/TeeRec), install all the libraries TeeRec is depending on and then clone the repository, as described in the following.
+For an installation from the [TeeRec github repository](https://github.com/janscience/TeeRec), install all the libraries TeeRec is depending on and then clone the repository, as described in the following.
+This is preferred over the installation via the library manager if you need the latest developments or if you need to change a few things in the library.

-## Dependencies
+### Dependencies

 TeeRec is based on the following libraries, which are part of the core libraries of the Teensy boards: